michaeldmcqueen/resources.gmt.com-website/_woh_resources/schedule-menu-packing/sample-menu.md

 **LUNCH&nbsp;**

-Lunches are picnic style and at the worksites.
-There will be: Sliced ham or turkey for sandwiches, wheat bread, lettuce, tomatoes, cheese, chips, a fruit or vegetable and a treat like a granola bar or cookie.
+Lunches are picnic style and at the work sites.
+There will be: Sliced ham or turkey for sandwiches, wheat bread, lettuce, tomatoes, cheese, chips, a fruit or vegetable, and a treat like a granola bar or cookie.
 Peanut butter and jelly sandwiches will be available each day too.&nbsp;

 Beverages on the work site: Each participant should have a reusable water bottle for water&nbsp;